mimshwright/dicekit-fp/README.md

 A functional-programming-friendly library for rolling virtual dice.
 Provides pure-functional way to create random numbers and dice (functions that create random integers), combine and modiify the dice results, and convert strings like "2d6+2" to functions.

 Instead of using objects, the library creates random number generators based on the parameters you provide.
 The library uses higher-order functions to modify the results in order to modify or multiply the results of the dice rolls.
-Most of the functions return a `() => number` (aliased in the Typescript code as `NumberGenerator`)
+Most of the functions return a `() => number` (aliased in the Typescript code as `NumberGenerator`).

+The functions that produce random numbers, such as `createDie()`, typicially have two versions: one that takes a random number generator (RNG) as the first parameter and have the suffix `With` as in `createDieWith()`, the other which is already seeded with `Math.random()` as the RNG as in `createDie()`

 ## Use